nfdi4objects/n4o-graph-importer/README.md

 ### Mappings

-Mappings are grouped in mapping sources, which correspond to concordances or lists of mappings.
+Mappings are grouped in **mapping sources**, which correspond to concordances or lists of mappings.

 #### GET /mappings/